Teaching the elements of digital citizenship to students

 In the classroom, teach students how to find, evaluate, and cite digital materials.
 They need to be able to judge the reliability of information in order to make informed decisions and develop beliefs based on facts.

 Digital literacy teaching needs to evolve in line with technology.
 Students should learn how emerging technologies like AI can “hallucinate” information.
-Teachers wary of students relying on ChatGPT in assignments can consider using Kialo Edu discussions as an alternative.
+Teachers wary of students relying on AI in assignments can consider using Kialo discussions as an alternative assessment.

 In a world where an internet connection is all you need to drain your bank account, lessons in responsible digital commerce are crucial.